SandsDX

 • Budget: $20-50K/month for AI GTM infrastructure

-3. Measure What Matters: Track AI-specific metrics: time saved per rep, cost per enriched lead, AI-sourced pipeline, signal-to-meeting conversion.
+AI-specific metrics.
+Time saved per rep, cost per enriched lead, AI-sourced pipeline, signal-to-meeting conversion.
+Traditional marketing metrics won’t tell you whether the investment is paying off.

-4. Build, Don’t Buy Playbooks: Your competitive advantage comes from proprietary workflows combining tools in ways competitors haven’t figured out.
+Proprietary workflows.
+Your competitive advantage comes from combining tools in ways your competitors haven’t figured out yet.
+The stack is available to everyone.
+The workflows aren’t.

-5. Change Management: The biggest failure mode is not technology.
-It is resistance from teams who feel threatened.
-Frame AI as augmentation, provide training, and celebrate early wins.
+Change management is the hard part.
+The biggest failure mode isn’t the technology.
+It’s resistance from teams who feel threatened.
+I’ve seen this kill otherwise strong implementations.
+Frame AI as augmentation, provide training, and celebrate early wins publicly.

 References